Architecture

 - 1User opens Schema Discovery in the frontend

-- 5User clicks Commit → app sends node + embedding to Rust engine
+- 6User clicks Commit → app writes nodes + embeddings + FK edges to Rust engine

 Natural language query